MohammadKaramii/Portfolio/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-# React Vite App with Recaptcha
+# React Portfolio App

-This is a React project Designed with MaterialUi with Vite that integrates with Recaptcha for security.
-In order to run this app successfully, you will need to provide the Recaptcha Site Key.

-## Prerequisites
-Before running the application, make sure you have the following keys ready:
-- Recaptcha Site Key
+This is a React portfolio project built with Material-UI and Vite.
+The contact form sends emails directly to karamiwp@gmail.com using the mailto protocol.

 ## Getting Started
 1. Clone this repository to your local machine.